rshpeley/yba3mods/README.md

 #### My impressions modding the YBA-3

 I just love all that Hammond transformer iron -- two big transformers and a power choke.
 This amp is heavy, but in a good way.
 The over spec'd iron gives a modder a lot of leeway in the power stage.
-I have no doubt it can handle four KT88s into a 2 ohm load, but I would use a thermal IR gun (directed at the iron laminates) to confirm that to be on the safe side.
+I have no doubt it can handle four KT88s into a 2 ohm load, but I would use a thermal IR gun (directed at the iron laminates of all the iron) to confirm that to be on the safe side.

 There's some spare room on the fish paper for circuit mods.
 The chassis is big with unobstructed areas to place larger components (such as new power caps).
 Replacing the ceramic caps was pretty straight forward and adding the extra screen and cathode resistors went smoothly.